Baker's Percentage

 Can I use baker's percentage for cakes and pastries?

-Yes, though it is less common.
+Yes, though it's less common.
 Cake recipes have much higher sugar and fat percentages than bread.
-The system works the same way — flour is 100%, everything else is relative.
+The system works the same way: flour is 100%, everything else is relative.
+It's especially useful for scaling cake batters across different pan sizes.

 Cook smarter